Peter

 Rob chuckled.
 “Yes, you’re allowed, punk.”

-“Okay,” Peter bluffed a calm attitude.
+“Okay,” Peter bluffed a calm attitude, even though his entire body just wanted to run for the door.
 “Assuming this is the truth, why are you telling me?
 Why trust me with your weird secret?”

 Rob smiled, showing all his dimples.
 “Because you’re next.”